 A buggy – the hotel will provide one.

-Very – when you’re surrounded by this kind of environment, you don’t want to spoil it.
+When you’re surrounded by this kind of environment, you don’t want to spoil it.
 The sustainability hub is the Earth Lab, a four-hectare market farm which supplies organic ingredients to the kitchen (including fresh eggs, daily).
 All cleaning products are eco-conscious, wastewater is recycled, and there are solar panels for power.
 Oh, and there’s not a plastic straw in sight.

 For the best views out over the Gulf of Thailand, pick a place by the floor-to-ceiling windows.